eegli/tinyparse/readme.md

 - The object to parse into must be of type `Record<string, string | number | boolean>`
 - When parsing JSON files, they must deserialized into the same simple `Record` shape

-## What does it do?

-The package **exports a single parser factory function** that creates a type-aware parser based on default values.
-The parser checks/parses the input and returns the default values with updated matching properties from the input.

-Additionally, the factory creates a `help()` function that can be used to print all available options, sorted by `required`.
-This is most useful for CLI apps.

 ## Installation

 ```bash